Sourdough Christmas Tree Cakes (Inspired by Little Debbie)

 - Bake for 20-24 minutes or until a toothpick comes out clean.

-- Take the cake out of the oven and place the cake still in the pan on a wire rack for 30 minutes to cool.
+- Take cake out of oven and place, still in the pan, on a wire rack for 30 minutes to cool.

 Make the Whipped Cream Layer